carmenlup/Introspect2b/README.md

 ---
 ---
-# 4. Establish connectivity with docker after deployment
+# 4. Establish OpenAI connectivity with docker after deployment
 After deployment in Azure conectivity between OpenAI and ACA must be configured in order to run the POST endpoint.
 ### Secrets Configuration for OpenAi in Azure ACA
 - In ACA, go to `Security` -> `Secrets` and create the next secrets: